RobDWaller/atlantic-city/README.md

 ## Unit Tests with WP_Mock

 To write unit tests for WordPress you need to use a package called [WP_Mock](https://packagist.org/packages/10up/wp_mock).
-It is an extension of PHP Unit which allows you to mock WordPress' custom function calls.
+It is an extension of PHP Unit which allows you to mock WordPress custom function calls.

 For instance this library's [unit tests](https://github.com/RobDWaller/atlantic-city/blob/master/tests/AtlanticCityTest.php) mock the `is_rtl()` function which tells WordPress if the site's text runs from right to left or left to right.